 But read on down because a couple of the hotels I am recommending have restaurants well worth dining at even if you’re not staying, like Sunset Marquis and the London.

 As I said up front, I’ve stayed seven times now in WeHo, each time in a different hotel and each has its unique point of difference that I really love.

-Here are my picks for best hotels in West Hollywood!
+Here are my picks for best West Hollywood hotels!

 Named after Charlie Chaplin who bought a little cottage here and surrounded it in gardens and more tiny cottages, this boutique hotel is like nothing you’ll find anywhere else and especially not in the heart of one of the busiest cities in the world.

 Instead, you buzz in through the discreet gate on a residential street where water fountains dance and flowers smile, turn left into a little office to check in, and get the key to your private cottage.
 And yes, you can book Charlie Chaplain’s personal cottage down the back where he stayed when filming nearby.